-The prayer room itself is decorated with readings from the Koran, which are scattered across the room on a blue background, like a ribbon.
+The prayer hall walls are decorated with readings from the Koran, scattered across the room on a blue background, like a ribbon.
 Notable is the dome, which is decorated with a golden tone.

 The mosque is unusual architecturally: small rooms (“hujras”) attached to the mosque, which pilgrims used.

 The mosque was fully restored between 1914 and 1917.
 The youngest part of the complex is a short ten-meter minaret designed by the famous architect Shirin Muradov.
 It stands slightly offset, next to the water pool.

 The mosque is active for prayers, and many believers visit it daily.
 However, outside of prayer time, it is open to everyone.